 Australian Shepherds, also called Aussies, are known for their beautiful coats, but they also tend to shed.
-A lot.
-This can create a lot of dust in your home and can be tedious to clean all the time.
+This can create a lot of hair clusters in your home and can be tedious to clean.
 Products like the furminator were developed to combat excessive dog hair, but are they safe for your dog’s coat?

 We will go over some more specifics about using a furminator on Australian Shepherds so you can make sure you are using it properly and avoiding damage to your Aussie’s coat.